 Whole genome bisulfite sequencing and data processing

 Using the TruSeq DNA Methylation Kit (Illumina Inc.) according to the manufacturers’ protocol.
-Total cfDNA (0.5 ng-88.7 ng) was used for sequencing library construction.
+Total cfDNA (range from 0.5 ng to 88.7 ng) was used for sequencing library construction.
 Bisulfite conversion of cfDNA was performed using the EZ DNA Methylation-Gold Kit (Zymo Research) according to the instruction manual.
 During conversion, 0.5% methylated lambda DNA was included as a spike-in DNA control to estimate the conversion efficiency of unmodified cytosine.
-The sequencing libraries were then performed paired end sequencing (2 × 100 bp) on an Illumina HiSeq 4000 (Illumina Inc., San Diego, CA, USA).
+The sequencing libraries were then performed paired-end sequencing (2 × 100 bp) on an Illumina HiSeq 4000 (Illumina Inc., San Diego, CA, USA).
 All the WGBS data generated in this study were deposited in the Gene Expression Omnibus (GEO) database under the accession GSEXXXXXX.

 After base calling, all paired-end fastq files were trimmed using cutadapt (v 1.8.3)(39) to removed adapter sequences and low quality bases with parameters ‘-q 15 --minimum-length 36’.
 HG19 reference genome was downloaded from ENSEMBL.
 Lambda genome was also included in the reference sequence for calculating bisulfite conversion rate.
 Filtered paired-end bisulfite sequencing data were mapped with Bismark (v0.14.5)(40) using with default parameters.
 After alignment, read duplicates were removed using the deduplicate_bismark application included in the bismark software.
 Then the BAM files produced by Bismark were sorted using samtools (v 0.1.19) and overlapping paired-end reads were clipped using ClipOverlap function of bamUtil (https://github.com/statgen/bamUtil) to prevent counting twice from the same observation.
 For each CpG, the methylation level was combined from both DNA strands and estimated as mi/(mi + ui), where mi was defined as the number of methylated cytosines and ui was defined as the number of unmethylated cytosines.
 The number of methylated and unmethylated cytosines of long range regions were generated using R package methylKit.
 The average methylation level of each long range region (MethylLRM) was calculated as the total number of cytosines divided by the number of methylated cytosines.